Are Centauros exotic signals of the QGP?: Centauro explanations

 At present, several types of models are used to describe the strangelet production in heavy ion collisions \cite{Greiner,Baltz,Braun-Munzinger}.
 They can be classified into two categories: strangelet production by coalescense of hyperons or by production following a quark-gluon plasma creation.
 In a very popular coalescense model, an ensemble of quarks, which are products of nucleus-nucleus collisions, form a composite state which fuses to form a strangelet \cite{Baltz}.
 The formation of a quark-gluon plasma is not needed in this scenario, as hyperons coalesce during the late stage of the collision forming a doorway state for strangelet production.
 Such scenario favours the production of low mass strangelets in the midrapidity region, formation of strangelets with $A \geq 10$ is rather unlikely.
 Thermal models further assume that chemical and thermal equilibrium are achieved prior to final particle production \cite{Braun-Munzinger}.
 Coalescense and thermal models usually predict lower strangelet cross section than models postulating a formation of a QGP state.
 Greiner et al. \cite{Greiner} suggest that once a QGP droplet is formed, almost every QGP state evolves into a strangelet by means of the strangeness distillation mechanism.
 Distillation process provides a possibility for producing more stable large strangelets since the QGP would lose energy by meson emission possibly resulting in a strangelet of approximately the same A as the QGP droplet.

-In \cite{Panagiotou} the model of Centauro production in nucleus-nucleus collisions has been proposed.
-We have developed this model in \cite{8} postulating the formation of incident quark-matter fireball, in collisions of the primary cosmic ray nuclei with air nuclei, at the top of the atmosphere, and its subsequent transformation into relatively long-lived strange quark-matter droplet.
+The model of Centauro production in nucleus-nucleus collisions has been proposed in \cite{Panagiotou} and it has been developed in \cite{8}.
+The formation of incident quark-matter fireball, in collisions of the primary cosmic ray nuclei with air nuclei, at the top of the atmosphere, and its subsequent transformation into relatively long-lived strange quark-matter droplet, was postulated.
 In order to survive passage from the upper atmosphere downward to the Chacaltaya (Pamir) altitude, the Centauro fireball should have a large mean free path ($\lambda \ge 150$ g/cm$^{2}$) and/or lifetime $\tau_{0} \sim 10^{-9}$ sec.
 Then the hadronization of the Centauro fireball will occur close to the detector.
+The picture \cite{8,9} is based on models involving an intermediate quark-gluon plasma state and the distillation process as separation mechanism of strangeness and anti-strangeness, as described for heavy ion collisions in \cite{Greiner}.
+The baryon-rich environment is considered.
+The model avoids the problem of the very small flux of cosmic ray nuclei at the mountain top level and additionally contains very exciting suggestion of the simultaneous interpretation of both Centauros and long-flying component.
+The strongly penetrating component could be the sign of the passage of strangelets, formed at the last stage of the Centauro fireball evolution, through the matter.
+This hypothesis has been studied in \cite{9}.
+The model explains most features of Centauro events.
+It could likely explain also the observed low family flux.
+Such features of the exotic fireball, as its strong penetrating power and its decay predominantly into baryons could cause a decrease of the electromagnetic family flux.